-Architecture competition Himalayan Mountain Hut 2nd prize winners!
+Architecture Competition Himalayan Mountain Hut 2nd prize winner - ArC2

 We are architects and owners of ArC2; an award winning architectural company employing 25 people founded in 1991 in Wroclaw, acting mainly on the Polish market.
 The company has won numerous architectural competitions, including the Africarium-Oceanarium and Congress Centre and Hotel in Wroclaw.
 We received numerous awards for housing projects in Wroclaw such as Under The Wings Oltaszyn Park and Wall St. House and the Grand Prix price from the Mayor of Wroclaw.
 Our biggest accomplishment is the implementation in 2014 of the Africarium-Oceanarium complex in the Wroclaw Zoo; the largest aquarium in Europe and the only one in the world dedicated to Africa.
 Now we are working on the next aquarium, this time in Angola.
 We operate on a large scale, but all the projects we develop down to the smallest detail.